Proxyanalyst LogoProxyanalyst

 Mostafa Ronaghi

-Dr. Ronaghi joined in April 2024, which is within the 24-month new-director exemption window relative to the June 2026 meeting, making him fully exempt from the TSR trigger; he brings relevant biotech and genomics expertise with no overboarding concerns.
+Dr. Ronaghi joined the board in April 2024, which is within the 24-month new-director exemption window, exempting him from the TSR trigger entirely; he has relevant biotech and technology expertise with no overboarding or attendance concerns.

 ✓ FOR